-When children consistently display difficult or disruptive behaviours at home, at school, or in social settings, it can be challenging for parents to know the best way to support and redirect their child in a way that leaves them feeling loved, encouraged, and empowered to manage their behaviour in healthy ways on their own.
+When children consistently exhibit difficult or disruptive behaviors at home, at school, or in social environments, it can be challenging for parents to determine the best approach to support and redirect their child in a manner that fosters feelings of love, encouragement, and empowerment.
+This enables the child to manage their behavior independently in healthy ways.

-This is where parental behaviour training can step in as a targeted therapy to teach parents practical skills and strategies to help their child succeed in their learning, their relationships, and to improve their mental and emotional wellbeing.
+This is where parental behavior training can play a crucial role as a focused therapy, equipping parents with practical skills and strategies that aid their child in thriving academically, nurturing relationships, and enhancing their mental and emotional well-being.

 Parental Behaviour Training (PBT) supports children and their families by recognising that parents have the greatest influence on their young child’s behaviour.
 Our psychologists will often begin PBT by conducting an extended interview with parents to explore the current difficulties the child is experiencing, as well as what behavioural management strategies are currently being used, and how the behavioural difficulties may be affecting different parent-child-sibling dynamics within the household.